Vijitha Meddegoda: Naval career

 Rear Admiral Vijitha Meddegoda, during his Naval career spanning over 34 years, acquired wide and varied experiences.
 Being an officer in the Logistics branch, Rear Admiral Meddegoda easily counts numerous appointments inclusive of Supply Officer, Staff officer, and Commodore Superintendent Logistics Department.
 Also served in appointments like Director Naval Budget, Director Naval Foreign Procurement, Director Naval (Integrated Logistics Management System), Director Naval (Pay & Pension)& Director Naval Logistics.
 And also, he was served as ‘Naval Secretary’ & Secretary to Commander of the Navy in two occasion (Sep 2014 - July 2015) (Oct 2017-May2018).
 He was the former Director General (Budget & Finance).
 He retired from his service on 4 December 2020.

 Decorations and medals

 Rear Admiral Vijitha Meddogoda's distinguished, decorative and unblemished Naval career has been rewarded on several occasions.
 In recognition of his competent and valiant performance as a naval officer he has been recipient of Uttama Seva Padakkama, Sri Lanka Navy's 50th Anniversary Medal, Sri Lanka Armed Services Long Service Medal, 50th Independence Anniversary Commemoration Medal, North and East Operational Medal, Purna Bhumi Padakkama and Riviresa Campaign Service Medal.
 He has also been commended Six times in his career by the Commander of the Navy, for outstanding performance of duty, professional competency and exceptional contributions to the Naval Service.

-He is a good sportsman and presently the Sri Lanka Navy Taekwondo Chairman.